komorebi

 Contribution Guidelines

-If you would like to contribute to komorebi please take the time to carefully read the guidelines below.
+please take the time to carefully read the guidelines below.

 Commit hygiene

-• Flatten all use statements
+- Flatten all

-• Run cargo +nightly fmt --all to ensure consistent formatting before committing
+to ensure consistent formatting before committing - Use

-• Provide at least one short sentence or paragraph in your commit message body to describe your thought process for the changes being committed
+with the Commitizen CLI to prepare commit messages - Provide at least one short sentence or paragraph in your commit message body to describe your thought process for the changes being committed

 PRs should contain only a single feature or bug fix